 As mentioned, PC8313P will be deployed to various ISB services during its time at NUS.
 On 19 July, it was deployed to the new Service A1, with layovers at Kent Ridge Bus Terminal.

 The sight of a coach roaming the NUS campus with a white-on-red A1 sign certainly brought back memories for those who were around in the NUS campus before 2015, although OCA has clarified that there are no plans to make coaches on ISB services a thing in the long run.
 The electric coach will be replaced with an electric citybus in future.

 The bus operated outside of the regular schedule, so it added on to the existing fleet of ISBs.
 It will continue to do so as it is deployed to different bus services through the rest of its trial period.
-As such, it will not show up in the NUS NextBus app for now.
+As such, it will not show up in the NUS NextBus app during the trial.

-I managed to catch the bus for two rounds in the morning before starting work.
-The driver was not a member of the existing ISB team, but a driver attached to the electric bus.
+I managed to catch the coach for two rounds in the morning before starting work.
+The driver was not a member of the existing ISB team, but a driver attached to the electric coach for the trial.
 While he did not have much experience driving the ISB routes, he proactively and enthusiastically learned the new routes and easily navigated around campus on the A1 route.

 Unfortunately for bus enthusiasts who want to try out PC8313P, boarding is restricted to NUS staff and students only, as with all other ISBs.
 Again, despite being new to NUS, the friendly driver very quickly learnt how to identify the passes, so the checking of passes is enforced.